TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options/Index.rst

          .. figure:: ../../Images/optionsPageTreeSearchInAlias.png
             :alt: Filtering the pagetree for my- now additionally returns pages with matched alias fields.

 .. container:: table-row

    Property
          folderTree.altElementBrowserMountPoints

    Data type
-         *(list of folder names)*
+         *(list of "storageUid:folderName" items)*

    Description
-         Sets alternative filemounts for use in the Element Browser.
-The folders you specify here must exist within the fileadmin/ folder.
-You separate folders by a comma.
+         Sets alternative filemounts for use in the File List and in Element Browser.
+Each item consists of storage Uid followed by a colon and the folder name inside that storage.
+You separate multiple items by a comma.

+         For backwards compatibility, defining only a folder name but without a storage Uid and colon prepended is still supported as well.
+Folders without a storage Uid prepended are assumed to be located in the default storage, which by default is the fileadmin/ folder.
 If a folder you specify does not exist it will not get mounted.
 Effective in workspaces too.

          The alternative filemounts are **added** to the existing filemounts.